Femodene

 - have a family history of blood clotting problems

 These conditions may increase your risk of having a blood clot if you take Femodene.
-Your doctor will be able to discuss with you whether taking Femodene or any combined contraceptive is suitable for you.
+Your doctor will be able to discuss with you whether taking Femodene pills or any combined contraceptive is suitable for you.

 -